alexander-digett/digett/src/pages/insights/yokel-ad-best-practices.md

 title: 'Yokel: Ad Best Practices'
 templateKey: blog-post
 date: 2013-11-20T15:25:52.000Z
+category:
-category: Clients, Market Targeting, Strategy
+  -Clients, Market Targeting, Strategy
 alias: yokel-ad-best-practices
 summary: >
  As you consider your advertising strategy for next year, I suggest you do some research on hyperlocal advertising.
 It can be a great way to reach your San Antonio audience quickly, easily, and affordably.
 But what makes for a good hyperlocal ad?